ibm-cloud-docs/assistant/web-chat-security.md

 The web chat integration undergoes tests and scans on a regular basis to find and address potential security issues, such as cross-site scripting (XSS) vulnerabilities.

-Be sure to run your own security reviews to see how web chat fits in with your current web site structure and policies.
-Web chat is hosted on your site and can inherit any vulnerabilities that your site has.
-Only serve content over HTTPS, use a content security policy (CSP), and implement other basic web security precautions.
+Be sure to run your own security reviews to see how the web chat fits in with your current website structure and policies.
+The web chat is hosted on your site and can inherit any vulnerabilities that your site has.
+Only serve content over HTTPS, use Content Security Policy (CSP), and implement other basic web security precautions.